Tomás Frías

 Only a few days after the forceful closure of the Assembly, Morales was assassinated.
-That day, Frías was appointed President of the Council of State.
-According to the Constitution, and with the approval of Congress, Frías became President, hastily calling elections and refusing to remain in power any longer than necessary.
+That day, Frías was appointed president of the Council of State.
+According to the Constitution, and with the approval of Congress, Frías became president, hastily calling elections and refusing to remain in power any longer than necessary.
 Adolfo Ballivián would win the 1873 general election, after which Frías resumed his position as President of the Council of State.

 His first term was mostly devoted to the organization, supervision, and scrutiny of the general election of 1873.
 His brief first term saw few government acts, the Lindsay-Corral Agreement with Chile being one of few.
-After the death of President Ballivián on February 14, 1874, Frías was constitutionally obliged, in his role as President of the Council of State, to complete the remainder of the constitutional term.
+After the death of President Ballivián on 14 February 1874, Frías was constitutionally obliged, in his role as President of the Council of State, to complete the remainder of the constitutional term.
 During his second term, the Boundary Treaty of 1874 between Chile and Bolivia was signed, supposedly ending the border conflict between the two nations.
 The violation of the treaty in 1879 would have serious consequences for Bolivia, sparking the War of the Pacific.

 While his first term proved to be efficient and stable, though short, his second proved to be the opposite.
 Facing several military rebellions and conspiracies, the largest and most destabilizing one being led by General Quintín Quevedo and Casimiro Corral, he was unable to maintain stability.
 Weakened by the constant revolts, Frías was eventually ousted by his former Minister of War, Hilarión Daza.
-The former President was to remain exiled for the rest of his life, spending his last years in France and Italy.
+The former president was to remain exiled for the rest of his life, spending his last years in France and Italy.
 Considered a man of high integrity and a true servant of the state, Frías has been referred to as the "Bolivian Washington".

 Early life and family

 Tomás Frías was born to a wealthy land-owning family in Potosí on 21 December 1805.
+He was baptized on 25 January 1806 in the Church of Santiago Apóstol, Potosí.
 He was raised on the family hacienda in Tarapaya, municipality of Mondragón (36 km from Potosí).
-He had an excellent education, funded by his parents, Don José María Frías and Doña Alejandra Ametller.
-He married Raimunda Ballivián Guerra—a niece of Pedro José de Guerra—with whom he had a son: Carlos Frías Ballivián.
+He was the son of José María de Frías y González and Alejandra de Ametller y Loma.

+While he was in Chile, he married Raimunda Ballivián Guerra—a niece of Pedro José de Guerra—on 10 November 1849 in the city of Valparaíso.
+She was the daughter of José María Ballivián de los Barrios and María Josefa de Guerra Bustamante.
+The couple had three children, although only their eldest son, Carlos Frías Ballivián, survived childhood.
+Raimunda died on 7 September 1853 while they were in Bolivia.
+Frías never remarried.
+Carlos married Emilia Yanguas Astete on 10 Dicember 1870 in the Church of San Agustín, La Paz.
+The couple had at least twelve children.

+His brother-in-law of the prominent politician Manuel Molina Zamudio, who married Carmen Frías Ametller on 13 March 1833 in the Church of San Miguel, Sucre.
+They are the ancestors of María Luisa Sánchez Bustamante Calvo, Carmen Sánchez Bustamante Calvo, and Gonzalo Sánchez de Lozada Sánchez Bustamante.